wert-ac/h3mcc-albatross/README.md

 _Save_.

-Your scenario can now be compiled into a map using tool:
+Your scenario can now be compiled into a map using Tool:

 `tool build-cache-file "levels\<map_type>\<map_name>\<scenario_name>"`